avr2002/quiz-master-mad2/docs/Database Design.md

 - Primary key: id
 - Fields:
   - chapter_id (foreign key)
+  - name (required)
   - date_of_quiz (required)
   - time_duration (format: 'HH:MM', required)
   - remarks (optional)
+  - created_at (timestamp)
+  - updated_at (timestamp)
 - Relationships:
   - Belongs to one Chapter (many-to-one)
   - Has many Questions (one-to-many)
   - Has many Scores (one-to-many)
+  - Has many QuizSignups (one-to-many)
+- Helper Properties:
+  - signups - List of users who signed up for the quiz
+  - end_time - Calculated end time based on date and duration
+  - total_quiz_score - Sum of all question points in the quiz
+  - number_of_questions - Count of questions in the quiz
+  - is_upcoming - Whether quiz is in the future
+  - is_active - Whether quiz is currently active

 ### Question
 - Primary key: id